TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 Contact Us

 Please contact us directly with any questions or concerns you may have about your privacy and our data protection practices or if you are a consumer with a disability and need a copy of this notice in an alternative format.
-If you have these or any other questions or concerns with respect to our processing of your personal information, you may also contact our Global Data Protection Officer at – Email: pgprivacyofficer.im@pg.com, Phone: +1 (513) 622-0103, Mailing Address: 1 Procter &.
-Gamble Plaza, Cincinnati, OH 45202, U.S.A.